ElektraInitiative/libelektra/doc/WHY.md

   that store values of this path).
 - Allows us to also (integrate commandline arguments and environment)[/src/libs/getenv] into a consistent place for configuration.
+- Reduces huge amount of code: Nearly every application has very similar code:
+  - finding the correct configuration file (for different OS)
+  - parsing configuration files
+  - validating configuration files
+  - replace configuration files on changes
+- All advantages libraries have:
+  - Performance: Improvements in the library benefits all applications.
+  - The library only needs to be loaded once in the memory.
+  - On fixes not all binaries of all applications need to be replaced.